 Changes to video support

-Application Cache API ("AppCache")
+Application Cache API (AppCache)

-Internet Explorer 10 supports the HTML5 Application Cache API (or “AppCache”), which enables web developers to create offline web applications.
+Internet Explorer 10 supports the HTML5 Application Cache API (AppCache) that enables web developers to create offline web applications.
 AppCache allows webpages to cache (or save) resources locally, including images, script libraries, style sheets, and so on.
 In addition, AppCache allows URLs to be served from cached content using standard Uniform Resource Identifier (URI) notation.

-By using AppCache to save resources locally, developers improve the performance of a webpage by reducing the number of requests made to the hosting server; they also enable offline access to cached resources.
-For more detailed information about AppCache, see Application Cache API.
+By using AppCache to save resources locally, developers improve the performance of a webpage by reducing the number of requests made to the hosting server, and they also enable offline access to cached resources.
+For more detailed info, see Application Cache API.

 Asynchronous script execution

-Internet Explorer 10 introduces support for , as defined in the HTML5 specification.
+Internet Explorer 10 introduces support for asynchronous script execution, as defined in the HTML5 specification.
 This enables a script (for instance, a JavaScript script) to load and execute asynchronously with respect to the rest of the page.
 That is, the script loads and executes in the background while the page continues to be parsed.
-For more detailed information about HTML5 asynchronous script execution, see Asynchronous script execution.

 Drag and drop

-functionality is something that computer users have come to take for granted as "just working," and there are a few ways to enable it within the browser.
+Drag and drop is something that computer users have come to take for granted as "just working," and there are a few ways to enable it within the browser.
 Internet Explorer 10 adds support for the draggable attribute as defined in the HTML5 specification.
 Applying the draggable attribute to any HTML element makes it able to be dragged on the page.
 Internet Explorer 10 also adds the files attribute to the dataTransfer object, which enables drag-and-drop support for one or more files from the desktop to a webpage.

-For more detailed information about HTML5 drag and drop, see Drag and drop.

 File API

 File API is an HTML5 specification for representing file objects in web applications, as well as programmatically selecting them and accessing their data.
 Now that Internet Explorer 10 supports File API, web developers can access local files on the client machine in a secure way without the need for extensions or plugins.

-For more detailed information about File API, see File API.
+For more detailed info, see File API.

 Forms